-Dogs and cats with health conditions should be regularly and closely monitored per the specific guidance of their veterinarian or board-certified veterinary nutritionist®.
+Dogs and cats with health conditions should be regularly and closely monitored per the specific guidance of their veterinarian or board-certified veterinary nutritionist[®].

-Ordering & Reordering Balance It® Supplements
+Ordering & Reordering Balance It[®] Supplements

-One bag of Balance IT® Carnivore Blend® (4.09 g/tsp) will last for about 17 preparation(s) of this recipe.
-If using a 20 gram pouches of Balance IT® Carnivore Blend® (4.09 g/tsp) instead, you will need about 1.8 pouches to prepare this recipe.
+One bag of Balance IT® Carnivore Blend® (4.09 g/tsp) will last for about 42 preparation(s) of this recipe.
+If using a 20 gram pouch of Balance IT® Carnivore Blend® (4.09 g/tsp) instead, one pouch will last for about 1.4 preparation(s) of this recipe.
 To order or reorder, go to www.balance.it and click Products OR purchase from your veterinarian.
 Some supplements require a specific vet. approval or "vet code" per FDA CPG Sec.
 690.150 guidelines.
-Requesting vet. approval can be done simply during checkout or when attempting to view certain recipes.
-Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It® to its customers.
-If you'd like to set up a convenient, automatic reorder, please select that option during checkout.
-You can cancel your standing automatic reorder at any time before the early morning it is scheduled to next ship.
+Requesting vet. approval con be done simply during checkout or when attempting to view certain recipes.
+Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It[®] to its customers.
+If you'd like to set up a convenient, automatic reorder at any time before the early morning it is scheduled to next ship.